-Maybe this sounds familiar: You open your credit card statement and start skimming from the top.
+Maybe this sounds familiar: You open your credit card statement and start skimming the list of charges.
 About halfway down, you notice a charge you don't recognize.
-Why would you have made a $307 purchase from "K006 9968 ESTOR800-331-0500 US"?
+Maybe it's the merchant, the amount or both.

 Not only is it frustrating to stop everything and dispute the charge with your credit card company, it's also a threat to your financial security.
-If you don't detect the fraud immediately and report it to the card issuer, it could result in late payments or high credit usage on your report.
+It could result in additional unauthorized transactions or late payments if you don't detect the fraud immediately and report it to the card issuer.
 Ultimately, it could impact your credit score.

 How does credit card fraud happen?